Key Quote

 RAD — PROGRESS

-Sheila demonstrates significant moral progression: she moves from the privileged naivety of her engagement party to recognising the humanity of working-class women.
-Unlike her parents, Sheila allows the Inspector's revelations to change her — she represents the younger generation's capacity for empathetic growth (developing the ability to feel and understand others' suffering).
+Sheila demonstrates significant moral progressionmoral progression — Growth in ethical understanding, empathy, and responsible behaviour: she moves from the privileged naivety of her engagement party to recognising the humanity of working-class women.
+Unlike her parents, Sheila allows the Inspector's revelations to change her — she represents the younger generation's capacity for empathetic growthempathetic growth — The development of a deeper capacity to understand and share others' feelings.

 Key Words